percona/pmm-doc/docs/get-started/dbaas.md

     4. Enter the following on the *Network and Security* panel:

     - *Expose* - Select this checkbox to make this DB cluster available outside of the kubernetes cluster.
-    - *Internet Facing* - Select this checkbox if you want the cluster to be accessible on the internet.
+    - *Internet Facing* - Select this checkbox if you want the cluster to be accessible on the Internet.
     - *Source Range* - For security, you can control the exposure level by providing the IP address in the *Source Range* field.
 This allows you to choose the IP addresses that can access your DB cluster.
 To add more than one source range, click *Add New*.